Theatre in the Round at the Library Theatre: 1958

 • David Campton becomes the first writer at Studio Theatre Ltd to be subsidised by the Arts Council of Great Britain, when he receives a grant of £500 to enable him to carry on writing.

-• 17 February: Studio Theatre Ltd begins its first touring season with a production of Phèdre starring Margaret Rawlings.
-It will tour for two months including a visit to the Library Theatre from 17 March.
+• 17 February: Studio Theatre Ltd begins its first touring season with a production of Phedre starring Margaret Rawlings.
+It will tour for two months including a visit to Theatre in the Round at the Library Theatre from 17 March.
+Despite the Studio Theatre Club in London having formally been closed by Stephen the previous year, the tour opens at the Mahatma Gandhi Hall in London advertised as the Studio Theatre Club.

 • June: Ken Boden's wife, Margaret, takes over the running of Theatre in the Round at the Library Theatre box office.